Thomas101Shen/web_appDemo/README.md

 In the second terminal, navigate into the api directory and run the following:

 `pip3 install -r requirements.txt && source bin/activate && flask run`

+## Finally
+Provide input into the given form fields at localhost:3000 as they are labeled and check your email inbox to see the email.
+For the "owner's" email address the email should have the client's name as the header and message and email address as the body.
+In the inbox of the email that was provided in the form field, the "client's" email, there should be an email with the header: Name and a little welcome message as the body.